 On July 15, 2022, we further entered into subsequent subscription agreements (the "July Subsequent Subscription Agreements" and together with the Initial Subscription Agreements and the June Subsequent Subscription Agreements, the "PIPE Subscription Agreements") with certain investors (collectively, the "July Subsequent PIPE Investors" and, together with the Initial PIPE Investors and the June Subsequent PIPE Investors, the "PIPE Investors") on the same terms as the Initial PIPE Investors and the June Subsequent PIPE Investors.
-Pursuant to, and on the terms and subject to the conditions of the applicable July Subsequent Subscription Agreement, the July Subsequent PIPE Investors collectively subscribed for 500,000 Class A ordinary shares for an aggregate purchase price equal to \$5,000,000 (the "July Subsequent PIPE Investment").
+Pursuant to, and on the terms and subject to the conditions of the applicable July Subsequent Subscription Agreement, the July Subsequent PIPE Investors collectively subscribed for 500,000 Class A ordinary shares for an aggregate purchase price equal to \$5,000,000 (the "July Subsequent PIPE Investment" and together with the Initial PIPE Investment and the June Subsequent PIPE Investment, the "PIPE Investment").

-In connection with our initial public offering; (i) on February 22, 2021, we, the Sponsor and Dynamo Master Fund (a member of the Sponsor) entered into a Forward Purchase Agreement (the "Sponsor Forward Purchase Agreement"), which was subsequently amended by the assignment and assumption agreement entered into by and between the Sponsor and Burwell on December 20, 2021, under which the Sponsor assigned, and Burwell assumed, all of the Sponsor's rights and benefits under the Sponsor Forward Purchase Agreement, pursuant to which, Burwell and Dynamo Master Fund committed to subscribe for and purchase 16,000,000 Class A ordinary shares and 5,333,333 warrants for an aggregate commitment amount of \$160.0 million; and (ii) we and Beauty Ventures LLC ("Beauty Ventures" and, together with Dynamo Master Fund and Burwell, the "Forward Purchases") entered into a Forward Purchase Agreement on March 1, 2021 ("the Third-Party Forward Purchase Agreement" and, together with the Sponsor Forward Purchase Agreement, the "Forward Purchase Agreement, the "Forward Purchase Agreement, the "Sorward Purchase Agreement"), pursuant to which Beauty Ventures committed to subscribe for and purchase 17,300,000 Class A ordinary shares and up to 5,766,666 warrants for an aggregate commitment amount of \$173.0 million.
+In connection with our initial public offering; (i) on February 22, 2021, we, the Sponsor and Dynamo Master Fund (a member of the Sponsor) entered into a Forward Purchase Agreement (the "Sponsor Forward Purchase Agreement"), which was subsequently amended by the assignment and assumption agreement entered into by and between the Sponsor and Burwell on December 20, 2021, under which the Sponsor assigned, and Burwell assumed, all of the Sponsor's rights and benefits under the Sponsor Forward Purchase Agreement, pursuant to which, Burwell and Dynamo Master Fund committed to subscribe for and purchase 16,000,000 Class A ordinary shares and 5,333,333 warrants for an aggregate commitment amount of \$160.0 million; and (ii) we and Beauty Ventures LLC ("Beauty Ventures" and, together with Dynamo Master Fund and Burwell, the "Forward Purchasers") entered into a Forward Purchase Agreement on March 1, 2021 ("the Third-Party Forward Purchase Agreement" and, together with the Sponsor Forward Purchase Agreement, the "Forward Purchase Agreements"), pursuant to which Beauty Ventures committed to subscribe for and purchase 17,300,000 Class A ordinary shares and up to 5,766,666 warrants for an aggregate commitment amount of \$173.0 million.
 Members of our Sponsor or their affiliates will begin to receive a twenty percent (20%) performance fee allocation on the return of the forward purchase securities in excess of the hurdle rate, calculated on the total return generated from forward purchase securities (whether by dividend, transfer or increase in value as measured from date of issuance), when the return of such securities (less the expenses of Beauty Ventures) underlying the Third-Party Forward Purchase Agreement exceeds a hurdle rate of five percent (5%) accrued annually until the fifth anniversary of the issuance of such securities.
-In the event of a transfer and subsequent sale of any forward purchase securities prior to such fifth anniversary, the performance fe
+In the event of a transfer and subsequent sale of any forward purchase securities prior to such fifth anniversary, the performance fee for the period between such transfer and such fifth anniversar